Costa Rica Logistics and Travel Information

 EXCURSIONS AND MASSAGES

 There will be opportunities to partake in excursions and massages during your retreat.
-There will also be free time to explore the island!
+There will also be free time to explore!

 General Information About Costa Rica